API

 options

-is not required: when ommited, Maizzle will use the defaults below.
+is not required: when omitted, Maizzle will use the defaults below.

 tailwind